Sharing Genealogy Research

 - Road Trip: North Carolina to Iowa

 - Philadelphia, Pennsylvania – research my 2nd great grandfather, Wilhelm Dörr (aka William Doerr, Sr.), who met my 2nd great grandmother, Anna Druffner and married her in Philidelphia.
 They had three children while living there.
+His brother owned a restaurant there at 15 S. 17th Street.

 - Fayette Township, Layfayette County, Wisconsin – where my children’s paternal 2nd great grandparents, Nathan Kelly and Marilda Wiley Van Matre, were raised and owned property.
 And where my husband’s great grandfather (and namesake), John Henry Meili, settled with his wife Henrietta Schreiber.
 The Van Matre’s and Meili’s lived within 4 miles of each other.